 Some transportation schedules may be slightly different, but the biggest impact is likely to be parades or protests interrupting traffic in major downtown metro areas.

-One lovely thing about May Day in Greece - it also usually marks the beginning of really beautiful weather in Greece and the Greek islands.
+One lovely thing about May Day in Greece is that it also usually marks the beginning of really beautiful weather in Greece and the Greek islands.
 The waters are warming up, flowers are blooming, crowds are light, and prices are still low.
-Read more about Greece in May.

 On the rare occasions that Greek Easter Sunday falls on or near May First, the more ancient, secular and even somewhat pagan holiday "Festival of the Flowers" once associated with Demeter and Persephone may be delayed or rescheduled until the following weekend.